AIMultiple ResearchAIMultiple ResearchAIMultiple Research

 Types of shared proxies

+• Shared datacenter proxies: Hosted in data centers, they’re fast and inexpensive.
 The term “shared” is often associated with affordability in the context of datacenter proxies.
-In contrast, residential and mobile proxies, due to their unique origins, tend to have a higher cost.
+In contrast, residential and mobile proxies tend to cost more due to their unique origins.

 When to use shared proxies?

-Static shared proxies for scraping smaller or less secure websites: Static shared proxies are good choice when targeting smaller or less protected websites (e.g., those with basic CAPTCHA or simple rate-limiting).
+Datacenter proxies: Static shared proxies are a good choice when targeting smaller or less protected websites (e.g., those with basic CAPTCHA or simple rate-limiting).

-Rotating shared proxies for higher traffic websites: In general, shared proxy network are ideal for scraping low-security websites, especially when you’re on a limited budget and need a large pool of IPs to distribute traffic.
+Rotating shared proxies: Shared proxy networks are generally ideal for scraping low-security websites, especially when you’re on a limited budget and need a large pool of IPs to distribute traffic.

 While they offer a cost-effective solution, they come with trade-offs in terms of performance and reliability.
 For high-security sites, large-scale scraping, or when performance is a priority, rotating shared proxies or private proxies are typically the more dependable choices.